EloiStree/2025_04_26_LiftoffTelemetryPyUnity/README.md

   - for University:https://www.liftoff-game.com/our-products/liftoff-core

 To not use crappy drone simulator can we mod Liftoff or extract position of the game ?

+What is my goal ?

+Use API or hack drone games to not reacreate the wheel.
+Them allows human code and AI to received those hacked information and send input to play them on my computers.